-Please do not allow your child to be left unsupervised on the school playground before 8.45am.
+Children should not to be left unsupervised on the school playground before 8.45am.

 At 8.45am, the school doors will open.
-Staff will be present at the 'wooden gate' to greet pupils and direct them into the school building.
-Pupils in Y1, Y3, Y4, Y5 & Y6 should enter the school building via the conservatory entrance on the main playground and go directly to their classroom where they will be met by a member of staff.
-Pupils in Foundation 2 and Year 2 should cross the playground and enter their classrooms via the doors in the F2 outdoor area.
-F1 and F2 parents may accompany their child to the classroom door.
+Staff will be present to greet pupils and direct them into the school building.

+Pupils in Y1 and Y3 should pass through the 'wooden gate' and enter the school building via the conservatory entrance on the main playground and go directly to their classroom where they will be met by a member of staff.
+Pupils in Y4, Y5 & Y6 should enter school via the library entrance off the little playground and go directly to their classroom where they will be met by a member of staff.
+Pupils in Foundation 2 and Year 2 should cross the main playground and enter their classrooms via the doors in the F2 outdoor area.
+In accordance with EYFS recommended practice, F1 and F2 parents may accompany their child to the classroom door where they will be met by a member of staff.

 The start of the school day is a busy time for school staff.
-If parents wish to pass a quick message to their child's class teacher, a message may be left with the member of staff at the wooden gate.
+If parents wish to pass a quick message to their child's class teacher, a message may be left with the member of staff on duty.
 Alternatively, please inform the school office and they will pass the message on.
-If you wish to make an appointment to see your child's class teacher, please arrange this with the school office and the member of staff will contact you at the earliest convenience.
+If you wish to make an appointment to see your child's class teacher, please arrange this with the school office and the member of staff will contact you at the earliest convenience (please also refer to the Home-School Communication Procedures).

 The doors on the main playground will close at 8:55am.
 On arrival at the classroom, a member of staff will record your child's attendance in the daily register.
 Children arriving after 8.55am must come into school via the front reception door and register with staff at the school office.
-Pupils arriving in their classroom after 8:55am will receive a late mark.